OddStops.com is a website that writes about unusual places.

 Although OddStops.com does cater to "morbid tourism", we hope to offer more than just that.

 Many of our website visitors do not intend on visiting any of these places.
 Instead, they are simply looking for a clearer picture.
-They've read about a certain house or crime scene multiple times and now they want to see it with their own eyes.
+They've read about a certain location multiple times, and now they want to see it with their own eyes.

 For example, in the case of suspected LISK victim Valerie Mack, most sources claim that her body was dumped beside an intersection.
-However, this is misleading, as crime scene photographs show that her remains were found beside an access road that is off the beaten track.
+However, this is misleading, as crime scene photographs indicate that her remains were found beside an access road that is off the beaten path.
 Making this distinction is important, as it suggests that her killer is somewhat familiar with the area.

-When it comes to these kinds of cases, specifically unsolved cases, precise information is extremely important.
+When it comes to unsolved cases, we believe that precise information is extremely important.

-For all we know, a hunter saw a suspicious vehicle in that exact area and decided not to say anything because the local newspaper reported that her body was found elsewhere.
+For all we know, a local hunter saw a suspicious vehicle in that exact area and decided not to say anything because they read that her body was found elsewhere.

 How do you find and verify these locations?

-We go through great efforts to verify that these locations are correct.
+We make great efforts to verify that these locations are correct.
 We also ignore online forums and social media posts, as many of these are based on hearsay.

 To verify these locations, we use: